UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

 Because of data governance, not only do the right people get the right information at the right time, but they also get it in the right way both for their immediate purposes and in a way that works with the data framework for the whole organisation.

-Why Enterprises Struggle with DG
+Why Enterprises Struggle with Data and Governance

 Organisational: Different groups within an organization must communicate and coordinate well with one another